proximus323/EggsTimer/README.md

-# EggsTimer
+# eggs_timer

-App in Flutter (Dart) to get perfect boiled Eggs.
-YamiCode
+A new Flutter project.

 ## Getting Started